pianoza/MLToolbox/docs/tutorial/tutorial.rst

         logger.fatal(errstr)
         raise Exception(errstr)

-For each argument, you must add a new variable and validate their import from the configuration file (``config.json``) to ensure execution.
+For each argument, you must add a new variable and validate their importation from openVRE configuration file (``config.json``) to ensure the execution of the application.

 Adding output files
 ~~~~~~~~~~~~~~~~~~~